clydejuniorscripts/clydeplayerlist/README.md

 # Clyde's Player List

-Clyde's Player List is a powerful script for FiveM QBCore servers that allows administrators to view player IDs in-game and log player information to Discord.
-This script is designed to enhance server management and ensure smooth player interactions.
+Clyde's Player List is a powerful script for FiveM QBCore servers that lets administrators and players view player IDs in-game and log player information to Discord.
+It enhances server management and player interactions.

+Players and admins can press U to view in-game player IDs, which is useful for reporting DM, VDM, modders, and other rule violations.
+The script includes a Discord webhook to log who presses U, helping catch fail RP abusers.

+Future features will allow players to view in-game names along with IDs, which can be enabled or disabled in the config.

 ## Features